40

 • 1

 $\begingroup$ The linked explanation talks about squeezed nerves, and not about blocked blood supply.
-So I'm afraid your answer is actually incorrect: the arterial blood supply isn't blocked! $\endgroup$ Apr 23, 2012 at 13:33
+So I'm afraid your answer is actually incorrect: the arterial blood supply isn't blocked! $\endgroup$ Commented Apr 23, 2012 at 13:33

 • $\begingroup$ Check out the 3rd paragraph in that article Biocs - "This pressure can also squeeze arteries, stopping them from carrying nutrients to body cells." $\endgroup$